KONG (TV): Sports

 Seattle SuperSonics basketball games began airing in 1999, and KONG became the primary local television broadcaster for the team over the next two seasons, with 36 games in the 1999–2000 season and the entire 56-game local TV slate starting in the 2000–01 season.
 In 2000, the expansion Seattle Storm of the WNBA began airing a package of local telecasts on KONG.
 The SuperSonics and Storm departed for FSN Northwest in 2004, when the NBA team opted to move all its games to cable and get out of the production business.
 After the SuperSonics were relocated to Oklahoma City, KONG and one of KING-TV's subchannels aired a package of Portland Trail Blazers basketball games during the 2009–10 season.

 KING and KONG were the first broadcast partner for Seattle Sounders FC when the club debuted in Major League Soccer in 2009.
 The stations lost the rights to KCPQ and KZJO in 2014.

 In 2017, after KIRO-TV discontinued its 31-year-old tradition of full-day coverage of the H1 Unlimited Seafair Cup, full-day coverage of the races moved to KONG the next year as part of a partnership with SWX Right Now.
+The station later acquired the rights to the Seafair-organized Independence Day fireworks show on Lake Union.

 KONG returned to major league sports broadcasts by way of two deals announced in April 2024.
 One deal made KONG the home of Seattle Reign FC women's soccer, with a local TV schedule of 11 matches.
 The second made KONG the flagship of the Kraken Hockey Network, airing all non-nationally televised Seattle Kraken hockey games starting in the 2024–25 season, replacing Root Sports Northwest.
-The games are syndicated to other stations across the team's media market and stream on Prime Video.
+The games are syndicated to other stations across the team's media market and streaming on Amazon Prime Video.

+In November 2025, KONG acquired a package of six Seattle Torrent games for their inaugural season in the Professional Women's Hockey League (PWHL); the remaining games would air on KZJO.

 KONG airs weekly magazine shows for the Seattle Seahawks (Seahawks Central, aired on KONG since 2022) and Kraken (Kraken Home Ice).